2016 Michigan Income Tax Form 4642

 Michigan taxpayers can quickly and easily “checkoff” their support for the Alzheimer’s Association vision of a world without Alzheimer’s.

-Donate $5, $10 or more directly from your Michigan income tax return to the Alzheimer’s Association.
+Donate all or part of your Michigan income tax return to the Alzheimer’s Association.

 If you are receiving a refund, this donation will be taken directly from your refund.